jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-wes-data-analysis-day1.md

 In this practical you will learn :

 * To import/copy, view and check the quality of the sequencing data
-* To trim the raw reads using trimming tool
+* To trim the raw reads using a trimming tool

 -------------------------
 ### Alignment (HISAT2, STAR, BWA, Kallisto)